pocl/pocl/doc/sphinx/source/almaif.rst

 The full list of currently supported built-in kernels is maintained in lib/CL/devices/builtin_kernels.{cc,hh}

-There is an example program using the accel driver in ``examples/accel`` which also includes the VHDL code for synthesizing the accelerator.
+There is an example program using the almaif driver in ``examples/accel`` which also includes the VHDL code for synthesizing the accelerator.
 The accelerator has been developed with the `OpenASIP toolset <http://openasip.org/>`_.
 In order to synthesize the accelerator for a Xilinx FPGA SoC, you can follow the